outerbounds/metaflowbot/docs/Deployment-Manual.md

 ### VPC

 1. Open the [Amazon VPC console](https://console.aws.amazon.com/vpc/) and in the left navigation pane, choose VPC Dashboard.
+2. Choose _Launch VPC Wizard_,
-2. Choose Launch VPC Wizard, VPC with a Single Public Subnet, Select.
+3. Choose _VPC with a Single Public Subnet_ and press _Select_.
-3. For VPC name, give your VPC a unique name.
+4. For _VPC name_, give your VPC a unique name.
-5. Choose Create VPC.
+5. Choose _Create VPC_.
-6. When the wizard is finished, choose OK.
+6. When the wizard is finished, choose _OK_.

 ### ECS Execution IAM Role (Optional)